ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 # Setting up the Raspberry Pi

 I assume that you are already familiar with setting up a Raspberry Pi.
-We are going to using Debian Bookworm, the current version of Debian
+We are going to using Debian Trixie, the current version of Debian.

 Obviously you need a Raspberry Pi.
 Any model except the Pico will do, but remember that - even a RPi1 will do a fine job - the faster the RPi is, the more responsive your experience will be.
 From my personal experience a good minimum is the RPi2, better would be a RPi3.
 A good choice regarding price/power a RPi 3A+

 [Download and start the Raspberry Pi Imager,](https://www.raspberrypi.com/software/) insert a SD card, choose your Raspberry Pi Model, the OS version (standard 32- or 64-bit w/o desktop ("Lite") recommended) and the SD card you want to write to.
-Click on the button **Next**.
+If you are using Raspberry Pi 3 or newer, choose the 64-bit OS.
+32-bit is "legacy", old and rusted.
+Now click on the button **Next**.
 Click on the first button to edit settings as shown below, but be sure to set **your own** WiFi credentials & country and time zone 😉
 General Settings           |  Services Settings :-------------------------:|:-------------------------: